dmcalli2/malnutrition/Scripts/01_maln.md

 ## Run model with example data

-First check the model runs succesfully in Jags using example data.
+First check the model runs successfully in Jags using example data.

 Need to convert the example data into matrices and vectors for JAGS.